 - Measuring tape (to measure the diameter of a Fraser fir tree)

 See the Sampling Kit for the full details: https://docs.google.com/document/pub?id=1rfEqJwXGD1CIBzo3dF75p0l17E41kvDswinvhWDsBtA

 |Help scientists restore hemlock and Fraser fir forests.|

 |Monitor invasive insects that attack hemlocks and Fraser firs.|

 The Tiny Terrors Project needs volunteers to monitor the invasive insect species of adelgids that attack both hemlocks and Fraser firs (the most popular Christmas Tree in North America).

 Although barely visible to the naked eye, adelgids and their effects on trees can be detected by citizen scientists.
 Tiny Terrors is calling on you to help them identify both health and infected trees all across the Eastern United States.

-The project runs through the Spring 2013.
 Data collection is easy once you have identified an area that contains hemlock or Fraser fir, and you can submit your observations online.